josedavp/assignments/README.md

 </ul>

 Old assignments/projects that need to be organized. </br>
-Lacked proper usage of Github during my early time as a Computer Science Major.
+Lacked good understanding of Github during my early time as a Computer Science Major.